samlaubscher/Bristol-Blackbook/README.md

 ### 1.3 User Stories

+When creating my user stories, I tried to implement the principles of Bill Wake's INVEST nmemomic for each one.
+- Independant
+- Negotiable
+- Valuable
+- Estimatable
+- Small
+- Testable

+**User Stories**

+When necessary, I wanted to break stories down into smaller related epics.

+- UX
-- As a developer, I want my site to have a clearly defined purpose so users are aware of the sites functinality, maintaining a good user experience.
+    - As a developer, I want my site to have a clearly defined purpose so users are aware of the sites functionality, maintaining a good user experience.
+    - As a developer, I want each of my features to have effective functionality so that users are not given an unpleasent experience.

+- User Accounts:
     - As a designer, I want users to register for an account so that I can personalise their experience.
     - As a developer, I want users to register for an account so that I can implement user authentication, preventing unauthorised editing and deletion of data.
+    - As a registered user, I want control over my account, so that I can easily choose to delete the account or any content I have uploaded to the website.

+- Database Content
-- As a designer, I want users to be able to clearly find works via artist, style, year and type.
+    - As a designer, I want each work to display correct info, so that users to be able to clearly find the artist, style, year and type.
-- As a developer, I want each of my features to have effective functionality so that users are not given an unpleasent experience.
+    - As a designer, I want to display all content relating to each artist, crew, style or type, so that users are able to easily navigate and view this content.
--
+    - As a user, I want to see how to add content, so that I can easily contribute to the database.

 ### 1.4 Design Process

 ### **Colour scheme**